Video Conferencing System Solutions, Technology, and Equipment

 • Reduced travel time allows employees to redirect time to projects

-• Reduced facility costs — with more remote workers, the need for more physical facilites decreases
+• Reduced facility costs — with more remote workers, the need for more physical facilities decreases

 • Purchase less equipment over time — more reliable system components that last longer